Sharp uncertainty principles on Riemannian manifolds: the influence of curvature: Heisenberg-Pauli-Weyl principle on Riemannian manifolds

-Alexandrov's rigidity result implies that the geodesic triangle formed by the points $x_0$, $\gamma(0)$ and $\gamma(1)$ is {\it flat} whenever the triangle is not degenerated to a segment, see e.g. Bridson and Haefliger \cite{Br-Ha}.
-Therefore, the conclusion that $(M,g)$ is isometric to the Euclidean space $\mathbb R^n$ follows in a standard manner; the author thank J. Jost and A. Lytchak for pointing out this approach.
-We emphasize that this geometric approach does not apply for Finsler manifolds; indeed, a well known rigidity result says that if the CAT(0)-inequality holds on a Finsler manifold $(M,F)$, then $(M,F)$ is actually Riemannian, see \cite{Br-Ha}. \end{remark}
+Now, Alexandrov's rigidity result implies that the geodesic triangle formed by the points $x_0$, $\gamma(0)$ and $\gamma(1)$ is {\it flat}, see e.g. Bridson and Haefliger \cite{Br-Ha}.
+Therefore, the conclusion that $(M,g)$ is isometric to the Euclidean space $\mathbb R^n$ follows in a standard manner; the author thanks J. Jost and A. Lytchak for pointing out this approach. \end{remark}